Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Project Dashboard.

-You will be presented with a list of trackers available for this particular project (see ?.
+You will be presented with a list of trackers available for this particular project `Tracker Welcome Screen`_.
 Select the tracker you are interested in.
 Entering the tracker will give you access to various tracker functions depending on the permissions you have with this tracker.
 You may be able to submit new artifacts, update existing ones, search and browse the